PetrKryslUCSD/DataDrop.jl/README.md

 # DataDrop.jl

-Simple package for storing date to the disk:
+Simple package for storing data to the disk:

-- Store and retrieve matrices, both dense and sparse, and number and string scalar values using the HDF5 machine-independent binary format.
+- Store and retrieve matrices, both dense and sparse, and number and string scalar values, using the HDF5 machine-independent binary format.

 - Store and retrieve dictionaries of values using the JSON format.